Art and Iconography

 VT; and in Palmira, VA.
 Click on "Schedule" for times and locations.

-We are planning a 6-day Prosopon workshop with visiting instructor Dmitri Andrejev in San Francisco for August
+We were previously planning a 6-day Prosopon workshop with visiting instructor Dmitri Andrejev in San

 Irene Perez-Omer - www.iconarts.com offers icon classes and workshops in Austin, TX and occasionally elsewhere.